Morganna

-Morganna Roberts (born July 4, 1947) is an entertainer who became known as Morganna or Morganna, the Kissing Bandit in baseball and other sports from 1969 through 1999.
+Morganna Roberts (born July 4, 1947) is an American entertainer who became known as Morganna or Morganna, the Kissing Bandit in baseball and other sports from 1969 through 1999.
 She was also billed as "Morganna the Wild One" when appearing as a dancer in the 1980s.

 Morganna rushed the field on many occasions and kissed Major League Baseball players including Nolan Ryan, Pete Rose, Johnny Bench, George Brett (twice), Steve Garvey, Len Barker and Cal Ripken Jr. She has been described as "baseball's unofficial mascot" and "the grand dame of baseball".
 She also crashed National Basketball Association games, where Kareem Abdul-Jabbar was one of her most notable victims.

 Early life

 Morganna Roberts was born in Louisville, Kentucky.
 She was a baseball fan from a young age, as her grandfather took her to see the Louisville team.
 She grew up in a poor family; her mother Jane disowned Morganna as a baby, which led to her grandmother Virginia's taking care of Morganna for six years.
 Morganna was then sent to Mount Mercy Catholic Boarding School just outside Louisville.
 She initially wanted to be a nun but ran away from the school at age 13, hitchhiking with a friend to Baltimore, where she begged shop owners for a job while living on the street and eating out of garbage cans.
 She was unable to find work because she was too young to get a work permit.